shiroinekotfs/airplane-manuals-collection/Abbreviations Manuals.md

 # Abbreviations

 Abbreviations make the naming system in general shorter and easier to remember.
-It also plays an necessary role in making the unique constant between aircraft manufacturers.
+It also plays a necessary role in making the unique constant between aircraft manufacturers.

 > Note that these are just the abbreviations of manuals, not the full list of abbreviations in the whole aviation industry.
-This only help you to identity the manual type and its case usages.
+This only helps you to identify the manual type and its case usage.

 ## General

-In general, these abbreviations are used globally to define certain manuals, with the same types of function in training and flying in real-life.
+In general, these abbreviations are used globally to define certain manuals, with the same types of functions in training and flying in real life.

 | Abbreviations | Type of manual | Full Name |
 | -- | -- | -- |